-The Commissioner is also responsible for ensuring that public money is safeguarded, accounted properly for and used economically, efficiently and effectively.
+The Commissioner is also responsible for ensuring that public money is safeguarded, accounted for and properly used economically, efficiently and effectively.
 To discharge this accountability the Commissioner and senior officers must put in place proper procedures for the governance and stewardship of the resources at their disposal.

 The annual review of Governance and Internal Control is included within the arrangements for producing the Annual Governance Statement.
 This also includes the governance arrangements of the Chief Constable.
+Protecting People from Harm